code-lab-org/hunt-tournament/README.md

 Discussion over the past 40 years has explored and extended Axelrod's tournaments, creating a new area of research on computational models of evolutionary behavior under social dilemmas.
 However, I was unable to find an exact analog for Stag Hunt games which I believe to capture a key strategic dynamic in engineering systems problems [3].
 Furthermore, research developed in the Collective Design Lab proposes a more detailed bi-level game with both upper-level strategic decisions and lower-level design decisions, mirroring the types of decisions facing engineering systems [4].
 How might computational strategies of 2020 fare in this extended Stag Hunt game?

-As a special winter break activity, I propose a CoDe Lab "Hunting Tournament" to study this problem.

-## Tournament Format

-The CoDe Lab Hunting Tournament will be held virtually at 12:00pm ET on Friday January 29.
-The tournament will follow a round-robin (all-plays-all) format.
-The tournament games will be conducted in two phases:
- * Phase 1 considers design games with only one lower-level decision.
- * Phase 2 considers design games with more than one lower-level design decision.

-A list of candidate design games for both phases will be released before Friday January 22.

-The submission with the highest average score across all matches will be considered the winner; however, there will also be recognitions for the submissions with the highest score in Phase 1 and Phase 2, respectively.

-## Submission Format

-All submissions must be received via ZIP email attachment to pgrogan@stevens.edu by 11:59pm ET on Thursday January 28.
-Up to 2 submissions per person are permitted.

-Each submission must provide a single Python object class implementing three functions:
- * `__init__(game)`: constructor that initializes your player.
-The only argument provided in the tournament will be the game definition (an instance of a `DesignGame`, see Technical Details below).
-The player is initialized for each game and persists through all iterations.
-In other words, a player retains state information across all iterations but is "reset" before each game.
- * `get_decision()`: function to retrieve the next player decision for each iteration.
-The return type must be a `Decision` object with strategy and design properties (see Technical Details below).
- * `report_result(result)`: function called by the game to report the result of each iteration.
-The argument is a `Result` object (see Technical Details below).

-Additionally, the object property `name` will be used to identify your player and should be assigned a unique value for each submission.

-Unhandled exceptions or invalid decisions (e.g., selecting a non-existent design or strategy) during the tournament will result in disqualification.

 ## Technical Details

 Review the [source code repository](https://github.com/code-lab-org/hunt-tournament) for more information on the Python API.